 - 1 tablespoon Capers - more to taste

 - Whisk together the almond flour, garlic powder, sea salt, and pepper in a large, shallow bowl.

 - Heat oil in a large skillet over medium-high heat.
 Once hot, use tongs to dredge the medallions in the flour mixture, shake off the excess, and add the pork medallions to the skillet.
-Do not overcrowd pan, cook in batches if needed, rinsing out the skillet between each batch.
+Do not overcrowd the skillet and cook in batches if needed, rinsing out the skillet between each batch.
 Cook 2 - 3 minutes per side, or until nicely browned.
 Do not worry about the pork being cooked through at this time.
-Once pork is browned, set aside and quickly rinse out the skillet being careful of the hot steam!
+Once teh pork is browned, set aside and quickly rinse out the skillet being careful of the hot steam!

-- Place the skillet back on the burner and add the balsamic vinegar and chicken broth to the hot skillet and bring to boil, scraping up all the bits on the bottom of the pan.
-Reduce heat to medium and add pork back to skillet.
+- Place the skillet back on the burner and add the balsamic vinegar and chicken broth.
+Bring to boil.
+Reduce heat to medium and add the pork back to the skillet.
 Simmer until the pork is no longer pink in the middle, 3 - 4 minutes, flipping over after about 2 minutes.

 - Remove pork to a serving platter.

 - Add a splash more chicken broth and balsamic vinegar if needed, then, stir the lemon zest and capers into the simmering sauce.

 - Continue simmering until your sauce has thickened to your desired consistency.

 - Pour sauce over the pork medallions and serve!